pingcap/blog/how-we-improved-tpcc-performance-50-percent-and-tpch-performance-100-percent.md

 ### TiDB's Chunk structure

-As [our previous](https://pingcap.com/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution/#what-does-our-vector-processing-interface-look-like-why) post described, at the end of 2017, we introduced the concept of a “Chunk.”
+As [our previous](https://pingcap.com/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution/#what-does-our-vector-processing-interface-look-like-why) post described, at the end of 2017, we introduced the concept of a "Chunk."
 A Chunk is composed of multiple columns.

 There are two types of columns: